anushka-cseatmnc/Iris-Data-Analysis/README.md

 - Petal width

  ## Tools :-
-Python: The programming language used to implement the solution.
+Python:- The primary programming language used for implementing the solution.

-scikit-learn: A machine learning library used for loading the dataset, splitting the data, scaling the features, and building the Logistic Regression model.
+scikit-learn: A powerful machine learning library that provided essential tools for:

-load_iris: To load the Iris dataset.
+load_iris: Loading the Iris dataset.
-train_test_split: To split the dataset into training and testing sets.
+train_test_split: Splitting the dataset into training and testing sets.
-StandardScaler: To preprocess (scale) the features.
+StandardScaler: Preprocessing the data by scaling features.
-LogisticRegression: To train the classification model.
+LogisticRegression: Training the Logistic Regression classification model.
-NumPy: For handling array operations and numerical computations.
+NumPy: For efficient handling of array operations and numerical computations.

-Pandas: For data manipulation and analysis (optional, if needed for future enhancements).
+Pandas: Used for data manipulation and analysis, enabling easy handling of datasets (optional, for potential future enhancements).

-Matplotlib: For plotting the confusion matrix and other visualizations.
+Matplotlib: A versatile plotting library, used to visualize the results, particularly for generating the confusion matrix.

-Seaborn: For enhanced visualization, especially for the confusion matrix.
+Seaborn: Built on top of Matplotlib, Seaborn enhances data visualizations, especially for creating aesthetically pleasing and informative confusion matrices.
 ## Solution Approach

 The steps followed in the project are: